Glass Protective Clothing

 With the addition of the brand cutGUARD™, National Safety Apparel manufactures cut, abrasion and puncture protection that is ideal glass handling PPE.
 With unique needs for glass handling protective gear and the customization options available, contact our customer service team for additional information.

-Cut, Puncture, and Abrasion
+Cut, Puncture and Abrasion

 Cut, puncture and abrasion risks are the most prevalent when it comes to handling glass.
 Whether it’s moving glass, taking it off of a machine, lifting to install or moving onto a rack, holding and carrying any type of manufactured glass presents cut, puncture and abrasion risks.
-If proper lifting techniques are not followed or an incident occurs where glass is dropped, falls over or is interfered with during moving, the last line of defense against these risk and the injuries they can cause is the right cut protection and glass handling protective clothing.
+If proper lifting techniques are not followed or an incident occurs where glass is dropped, falls over or is interfered with during moving, the last line of defense against these risks and the injuries they can cause is the right cut protection and glass handling protective clothing.

 Safety when facing the potential for all three of these hazards is what National Safety Apparel calls Mechanical Protection.
 ANSI 105 measures protection for these hazards and you can find out more about ANSI 105 and Cut/Mechanical Protection in our blog.
 Each type of glass protective clothing you choose to wear may have different levels as defined by ANSI 105.